 “I will never forget that I got my heel stuck in the beads or something that was on [the train],” Blige remembers with a laugh.
 “My fans, they were like, ‘It’s cool.’
 I didn’t fall — it was just a moment where I got stuck, and that’s the album cover outfit.”

 Season three of Power Book II: Ghost premieres Friday, March 17, at 9 p.m.
 ET on Starz.
-Watch the trailer featuring Mary J. Blige below.
+Watch the full interview and trailer featuring Mary J. Blige below.